Discredited HIV/AIDS origins theories: Hepatitis B vaccine (HBV) theory

 The dermatologist Alan Cantwell, in self-published books entitled AIDS and the Doctors of Death: An Inquiry into the Origin of the AIDS Epidemic (1988) and Queer Blood: The Secret AIDS Genocide Plot (1993), said that HIV is a genetically modified organism developed by U.S. Government scientists.
 The virus was then introduced into the population through hepatitis B (via the hepatitis B vaccine) experiments performed on gay and bisexual men between 1978 and 1981 in major U.S. cities.
 Cantwell claims that these experiments were directed by Wolf Szmuness, and that there was an ongoing government cover-up of the origins of the AIDS epidemic.
 Similar theories have been advanced by Robert B. Strecker, Matilde Krim, and Milton William Cooper.

 Oral polio vaccine (OPV) theory

-In the 1999 version of his OPV AIDS hypothesis, Edward Hooper proposed that early batches of the oral polio vaccine (OPV) grown in cultures of chimpanzee kidney cells, infected with a chimpanzee virus, were the original source of HIV-1 in Central Africa.
-A vial of the batch most strongly implicated by Hooper was found in storage in the UK, and analysis found no HIV/SIV sequences or chimpanzee cellular components, but did find traces of macaque mitochondria.
-Analysis of five samples of OPV in storage at the Wistar Institute, including one from a batch used in the Belgian Congo between 1958 and 1960, found no chimpanzee DNA.
+In the 1999 version of his OPV AIDS hypothesis, journalist Edward Hooper proposed that early batches of the oral polio vaccine (OPV) grown in cultures of chimpanzee kidney cells, infected with a chimpanzee virus, were the original source of HIV-1 in Central Africa.
+A small number of scientists thought this a plausible hypothesis, but later studies found no corroboration.
 Other molecular biology and phylogenetic studies also contradict the hypothesis, and scientific consensus regards it as disproven.
 A 2004 article in the journal Nature described the hypothesis as "refuted".